JeRin53/market-pulse-app/README.md

 -   **AI Analysis**: Enter a stock ticker and get an instant market pulse.
 -   **Data-Driven Insights**: Analysis is based on the latest financial news and 5-day price momentum.
--   **Real-time Data**: Utilizes the Alpha Vantage API to fetch up-to-date information.
+-   **Real-time Data**: Utilizes the Alpha Vantage API for price data and NewsAPI for news.
 -   **Clear UI**: Built with Next.js, React, ShadCN UI, and Tailwind CSS for a clean and responsive user experience.
 -   **Extensible AI Flows**: Powered by Genkit, allowing for easy modification and extension of the AI logic.
 -   **In-Memory Caching**: Reduces redundant API calls with a 10-minute in-memory cache for stock data.